TAX NOTICE

 If a payment is one in a series of payments for less than 10 years, your choice whether to do a direct rollover will apply to all later payments in the series (unless you make a different choice for later payments).

-If your payments for the year are less than $200 (not including payments from a designated Roth account in the Plan), the Plan is not required to allow you to do a direct rollover and is not required to withhold federal income taxes.
+If your payments for the year are less than $200, not including payments from a designated Roth account in the Plan, the Plan isn’t required to allow you to do a direct rollover and isn’t required to withhold federal income taxes.
 However, you may do a 60-day rollover.

-Unless you elect otherwise, a mandatory cash-out of more than $1,000 (not including payments from a designated Roth account in the Plan) may be directly rolled over to an IRA chosen by the Plan administrator or the payor in accordance with plan provisions.
+Unless you elect otherwise, a mandatory cashout of more than $1,000, not including payments from a designated Roth account in the Plan, will be directly rolled over to an IRA chosen by the Plan administrator or the payor.
+A mandatory cashout is a payment from a plan to a participant made before age 62 (or normal retirement age, if later) without the participant’s consent.
+Generally, a mandatory cashout is only allowed if the participant’s benefit doesn’t exceed $7,000.

 FOR MORE INFORMATION